tylersloeper/MachineLearningAi_EvolutionaryBehavior_Simulation/README.md

 Ai intelligence will be predetermined, but learning will be done by the AI itself.
 This is not unlike real life.
 Intelligence doesnt dramatically change within a single organism, rather it is through generations.

-I will explore the idea of the ai self modifying its intelligence through generations at a later date.
+I will explore the idea of the ai itself self modifying its intelligence through generations (like in real life) at a later date.